Eminem, Lana Del Rey Mashup Video Is Popular Despite Past Beef

 By far, one of the oddest moments that came out of the beef between Lana Del Rey and Eminem is a video by Whitney Rice attempting to impersonate LDR and “give a response” to Eminem’s violent behavior.

-[Feature Image by Jamie McCarthy/Getty Images for EJAF]
+[Featured Image by Jamie McCarthy/Getty Images for EJAF]